Axway/amplify-fusion-labs/apification/README.md

 * Close the plug sub tab and return to the Database Select component in your integration and click the refresh button in the Plug picker and select the newly created plug
 * Expand `HTTPSServerGetOutput` in the left hand panel to expose the `queryParams->status` and drag a line from status to `GetInvoicesByStatusInput->where->invoice_status` in the ACTION PROPERTIES in the center panel
 * We are going to declare some variables that we'll use later on in the integration
-  * Right click on any variable in the right hand panel and select Extract and paste in the following JSON that describes our desired API response object and click on Copy Node:
+  * Right click on any variable in the right hand panel and select Extract and paste in the following JSON that describes our desired API response object and click on Copy Node button

     ```json
     {